rackerlabs/support-how-to/content/how-to/office-365/android-gmail-setup-office365/index.md

 ---
-permalink: Android-Gmail-Setup-Office365/
+permalink: android-gmail-setup-office365/
 audit_date: '2021-01-22'
-title: Setting up your Microsoft 365 Exchange Online mailbox using the Gmail App on and Android device
+title: Set up your Microsoft 365 Exchange Online mailbox for Gmail on an Android device
 type: article
 created_date: '2021-01-22'
 created_by: Allison Battles and Brian Wieland